Refresher on deploying

 Writing the yaml

-expects the resources it should create in .yaml
+Section titled “Writing the yaml”kubectl expects the resources it should create in .yaml format.

 For Grafana:

-# Grafana server DeploymentapiVersion: apps/v1kind: Deploymentmetadata: name: grafanaspec: selector: matchLabels: name: grafana template: metadata: labels: name: grafana spec: containers: - image: grafana/grafana name: grafana ports: - containerPort: 3000 name: ui---# Grafana UI Service NodePortapiVersion: v1kind: Servicemetadata: labels: name: grafana name: grafanaspec: ports: - name: grafana-ui port: 3000 targetPort: 3000 selector: name: grafana type: NodePort
+# Grafana server DeploymentapiVersion: apps/v1kind: Deploymentmetadata: name: grafanaspec: selector: matchLabels: name: grafana template: metadata: labels: name: grafana spec: containers: - image: grafana/grafana name: grafana ports: - containerPort: 3000 name: ui---# Grafana UI Service NodePortapiVersion: v1kind: Servicemetadata: labels: name: grafana name: grafanaspec: ports: - name: grafana-ui port: 3000 targetPort: 3000 selector: name: grafana type: NodePortand for Prometheus:

 exactly the same scattered across the file.
 It’s a nightmare to debug and